 The Department implemented the statutory requirement to accept remote identity proofing and authentication to allow an individual to request access to their records or to provide prior written consent authorizing disclosure of their records under the Privacy Act.
 The Department went live with its two updated DS-4240 certification of identity forms that permit the use of electronic signatures on August 18, 2022.
-The forms are available at the Request Records from the Department of State page and About Us page.
+The forms are available on the Department's Request Records webpage and on the About Us page.